Elephant's Head Rock Climbing

 From the top, descend the well worn trail - part of the AMC Hiking Trail Overlook - back and then down to the left to Saco Lake.

 A standard rack is good with some modern small gear for lower section.
-Routes on the "cheek" side are sparse and usually TR'ed, although the left-most crack accepts finger-sized-and-smaller nuts and cams; it was led with 2 or 3 pitons in the late 1960's.
+Routes on the "cheek" ("North"/"West") side are sparse and usually TR'ed, although the left-most crack accepts finger-sized-and-smaller nuts and cams; it was led with 2 or 3 pitons in the late 1960's.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Elephant's Head:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Elephant's Head: